-Our unaudited condensed financial statements as of June 30, 2022 have been prepared under the assumption that we will continue as a going concern for the next twelve months.
-As of June 30, 2022, we had cash and cash equivalents of \$30.9 million and an accumulated deficit of \$230.9 million.
+Our unaudited condensed financial statements as of March 31, 2023 have been prepared under the assumption that we will continue as a going concern for the next twelve months.
+As of March 31, 2023, we had cash and cash equivalents of \$4.8 million and an accumulated deficit of \$273.0 million.
 We do not believe that our cash and cash equivalents are sufficient for the next twelve months.
 As a result of our financial condition and other factors described herein, there is substantial doubt about our ability to continue as a going concern.
 Our ability to continue as a going concern will depend on our ability to obtain additional funding, as to which no assurances can be given.
 We continue to analyze various alternatives, including potentially obtaining debt or equity financings or other arrangements.
 Our future success depends on our ability to raise capital.
 We cannot be certain that raising additional capital, whether through selling additional debt or equity securities or obtaining a line of credit or other loan, will be available to us or, if available, will be on terms acceptable to us.
 If we issue additional securities to raise funds, these securities may have rights, preferences, or privileges senior to those of our common stock, and our current shareholders may experience dilution.
 If we are unable to obtain funds when needed or on acceptable terms, we may be required to curtail our current development programs, cut operating costs, forego future development and other opportunities or even terminate our operations.
+Additionally, we intend to continue our active discussions with third party pharmaceutical and biotechnology companies to evaluate potential partnerships or other types of corporate development transactions, including strategic mergers.